Are you giving your pet too many treats?

 Some people give treats to train a pet or reward good behavior.
 Others use them to show their love or to strengthen their bond with the animal.

 There’s no rule about how often you can dole them out, as long as you limit treats to 10% of their daily calories.
 Some owners choose to give one large biscuit each day.
 Others give a handful of kibble (perhaps 20 or 30 pieces) over the course of the day, one or two pieces at a time.

 Giving no treats is fine, too.
 Remember that cats and dogs do well with other rewards and signs of affection, like extra playtime with you or words of praise.

 Sometimes, feeding your pet table scraps can lead to begging, because they know that food can be a reward.
-If a pet begs and you give him food, he’ll think that it’s a reward for what he did, so he’ll beg again.
+If a pet begs and you give them food, they’ll think that it’s a reward for what they did, so they’ll beg again.

 If you have trouble saying no to those big eyes or whines and meows, put your pet in a different room when you eat.
-Or try serving him his meal at the same time that you eat yours, so he doesn’t feel left out.
+Or try serving them their meal at the same time that you eat yours, so they don’t feel left out.

 As long as you keep the portions in check, it’s fine to offer some human food to your pet.
 But dogs and cats should never eat: